 Today I’ve hunted on three continents, throughout the United States and across Canada.
 In addition to hunting antlered and horned game I never pass on a black bear hunt, and wintertime predator hunts fill my weekends over the NFL.
 Finally, I’m a shed antler addict that isn’t looking to enroll in a 12-step program.
 I embrace the affliction whenever time allows.

-So far this doesn’t sound like the lifestyle of an average guy.
-But wait.
-I’m married to a great wife and have two aspiring children.
-Their ever-changing activities and schedules keep my wife and me exhaustingly busy.
-You know that drill if you have kids!
-Plus, we live on a small ranch that includes two saddle horses, a mule that thinks it is a Labrador retriever and a border collie that is more intelligent than me.
+We live on a small ranch that includes two saddle horses, a mule that thinks it is a Labrador retriever and a border collie that is more intelligent than me.
 Our home is in the foothills of the Wyoming Bighorn Mountains and provides a great launching pad for instant adventure.
+This location also fueled my ambition to dive headfirst in DIY elk hunts with a solo focus.
+These DIY hunts have been the cornerstone of my very existence, although hunting any species still drags me across the country.

 That’s my story and I’m sticking to it.
 If you love hunting keep dropping by for my latest hunts, new hunting strategies and gear reviews.
 And if you need more information about me click on the Mark Exposed link.